-SOM- MPH/MS in Nutrition
+SOM-MPH/MS in Nutrition

-Professor William Merrick, SOM, presented a proposal for an MPH/MS in Nutrition.
-The dual degree program is offered jointly by the departments of Epidemiology and Biostatistics and Nutrition.
+Professor Hope Barkoukis presented a proposal for an MPH/MS in Nutrition.
+This dual degree program is offered jointly by the departments of Epidemiology and Biostatistics and Nutrition.
 There are very few programs of this type at other institutions.
 This will be the 10th dual degree program offered by the MPH program.
-It will not require new resources or new courses and they anticipate 6-10 new students over a 3-4 year period.
-The Faculty Senate voted to approve the dual degree program.
+It will not require new resources or new courses and they anticipate one new student each year.
+The Executive Committee voted to include the dual degree program on the agenda for the Faculty Senate meeting.
 Attachment